cloudUth/cloud-infrastructure-azure/presentation/README.md

-# Presentation
+# Final Presentation

-This folder holds final presentation materials for the project.
+This folder contains the final project presentation in PDF format.

-## Contents
+## 📄 File

-- PowerPoint slides or PDF versions
+- `cloudUth.pdf` – Final team presentation for instructors

-- Any demo screenshots or architecture callouts
+> This file was exported from the team’s original PowerPoint/Google Slides deck.